CVUA-RRW/BaRCoD/README.md

 To differentiate between these two option check the output of the Barcode recovery process.

+### Consensus determination

+For each cluster a consensus rank will be determined.
+This reflects the expected consensus that can be reached for this sequence considering all sequences within the given identtity threshold and with a given agreement level.

 ## Credits

 This would not be possible without: